Sofía Gala

-Sofía Gala Castiglione Casanova (born 24 January 1987) is an Argentine actress.
+Sofía Gala Castiglione Casanova (born 24 January 1987) better known by her stage name Sofía Gala, is an Argentine actress.

 Daughter of the actress Moria Casán and producer Mario Castiglione, Sofía Gala grew up in the dressing rooms of revues, during the filming of Alberto Olmedo and Jorge Porcel's films, and in the backstage gossip television shows.
 As a teenager, she generated controversy by posing nude with her mother at age 13, and dating a 38-year-old man when she was 15.

 Her acting debut came with Los Roldán, in 2004 at age 17.
 In 2007, she starred in the movie El resultado del amor, a role that earned her a Silver Condor Award and the distinction of 'best actress' in the Festival de Cine Iberoamericano de Huelva.